Clients

 Iterating attached clients

-clients returns a QueryList of every client tmux reports through list-clients.
+If you need to find or filter clients, you iterate over or query the server’s client collection. clients returns a QueryList of every client tmux reports through list-clients.
 Filter or get() it the same way as sessions:

 >>> with control_mode() as ctl: